-When we think of children's street songs we think of light-hearted rhymes that go along with their games but here in Ireland there was one exception - Weile Weile Waile"!
+When we think of children's street songs we think of light-hearted rhymes that go along with their games but here in Ireland there was one exception - "Weile Weile Waile"!
 For Irish Music month, let's take a deeper look at this unusual song.

 This street ballad was a popular one with children even though its subject matter was a very dark one.
-Weile Weile Waile" - sometimes spelled "Weile Weile Waila" or "Weile Weile Walya" is considered a childs ballad in Ireland while others may catagorize it as a murder ballad, one not at all suitable for kids!
+"Weile Weile Waile" - sometimes spelled "Weile Weile Waila" or "Weile Weile Walya" is considered a child's ballad in Ireland while others may categorize it as a murder ballad, one not at all suitable for kids!

-It details an old Woman who lived in the woods and stabbed a three month old baby with a pen knife 'long and sharp.'
-It is of course a gruesome ballad and one which, in today's politically correct world, would not be ideal to hear coming from the mouths of babes!
-But, this is an old ballad from a time when poems and songs were used to scare kids away from places such as the dark woods.
+It details an old woman who lived in the woods and stabbed a three-month-old baby with a penknife 'long and sharp.'
+It is, of course, a gruesome ballad and one which, in today's politically correct world, would not be ideal to hear coming from the mouths of babes!
+But this is an old ballad, from a time when poems and songs were used to scare kids away from places such as the dark woods.

 The Clancy Brothers were the first artists in Ireland to take the children's ballad from the streets and record it for the masses in 1965.
-The Clancy Brothers rendition of Weile Weile Waile appeared on 'Recorded Live in Ireland' but its popularity grew when the Dubliners recorded it for their 1967 album 'A Drop of the Hard Stuff'.
+The Clancy Brothers rendition of "Weile Weile Waile" appeared on 'Recorded Live in Ireland' but its popularity grew when the Dubliners recorded it for their 1967 album 'A Drop of the Hard Stuff'.
 Ronnie Drew's gritty tone does immense justice to what is essentially a gritty song and in 2008 it was sung at Ronnie's funeral.

-In 1995 Weile Weile Waile appeared on the album 'Songs of Dublin' and it is with the capital city that the ballad is closely associated.
-It is said that the ballad was used to frighten city children away from the countryside but, it was in America that the ballad first appeared in print.
-Boston folklorist and first professor of English in Harvard University Francis James Child collected a vast array of folk songs from Ireland Scotland England and Wales.
-In 1898 he anthologised them in a 2,500 page book titled 'Child's Ballads' and among them was a song from Ireland about the woman in the woods but, Weile Weile Waile is said to be much older than that.
+In 1995, "Weile Weile Waile" appeared on the album 'Songs of Dublin' and it is with the capital city that the ballad is closely associated.
+It is said that the ballad was used to frighten city children away from the countryside.

+It was in America that the ballad first appeared in print.
+Boston folklorist and first professor of English at Harvard University, Francis James Child collected a vast array of folk songs from Ireland, Scotland, England, and Wales.
+In 1898, he anthologized them in a 2,500-page book titled 'Child's Ballads' and among them was a song from Ireland about the woman in the woods.

 The graphic lyrics in which a woman mercilessly kills a child can be traced back to the famine era where there are reports that some mothers who were unable to feed their babies resorted to infanticide.

-"Wailowai" was an exclamation of utter grief from the 10th century and as language changed over time so too did this word and it transformed into Weile Waile which became a popular turn of phrase in and around the Dublin region in the 1800s.
+"Wailowai" was an exclamation of utter grief from the 10th century and as the language changed over time so too did this word, transformed into "Weile Waile" which became a popular turn of phrase in and around the Dublin region in the 1800s.
 The words Weile and Waile can also be linked to the words weeping and wailing which are popular terms for an outburst of sorrow.

 Another addition, one which The Dubliners included in many of their live performances, was the inclusion of "three policemen and a special branch man."
 Another addition which was sung by kids in the 1960s was the line "they put her in a coffin and she fell through the bottom!"

-Across the Irish sea there are other childrens street ballads based on the same dark subject.
-The Cruel Mother was a popular folk ballad in England which detailed the dastardly deeds of a murderous mother while in Liverpool a similar song was called Old Mother Lee.
+Across the Irish Sea, there are other children's street ballads based on the same dark subject.
+"The Cruel Mother" was a popular folk ballad in England which detailed the dastardly deeds of a murderous mother while in Liverpool a similar song was called "Old Mother Lee".

-Weile Weile Waile may not be as popular as it once was, no doubt due to its content which is consisted too dark for children to be singing on the streets these days, but Weile Weile Waile perfectly sums up how the folk ballad tradition here in Ireland can turn a subject such a merciless murder into light hearted verse!
+"Weile Weile Waile" may not be as popular as it once was, no doubt due to its content which is consisted too dark for children to be singing on the streets these days, but "Weile Weile Waile" perfectly sums up how the folk ballad tradition here in Ireland can turn a subject such a merciless murder into light-hearted verse!

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.